maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### Logical operators

 RetroBASIC supports the standard set of logical operators: `=`, `>`, `<`, `<=`, `>=` and `<>` for not-equals.
 It also supports the HP-style `#` which is the equivalent to `<>`, as well as the seldom-seen `=>` and `=<` variations.
 It also supports logical `NOT`, `AND`, `OR` and `XOR`.

+#### Notes:

+Most BASICs store their numbers internally using a binary format.
+This format cannot represent some decimal fractions exactly.
+For instance, the decimal number 0.1 when converted to binary becomes 0.00011001100110011...
+When multiple operations using these sorts of non-exact numbers are performed, the result may end up being rounded off, and no longer what is expected.

+It is generally considered good form to only perform operations like `IF X=0...` if one is *sure* that the previous operations on X could not have resulted in this sort of rounding.
+For this reason, you may find code like `IF INT(X)=0...` or `IF X>=0...` in places where it would otherwise seem unexpected.

+Tymshare SUPER BASIC took another approach, defining a pseudo-variable `EPS`, for *epsilon*, that represented the smallest possible value representable on that particular machine.
+One could then perform rounding-safe comparisons using the `=#`, the "close to equals" operator.

 <!-- TOC --><a name="string-operators"></a>
 ### String operators